elkhoudiry/api-wrapper/README.md

 # online-api

-an api for different use cases
+api  wrapper for faster development

 for now it has

 -   get current time now
 -   basic sql database wrapping
--   some database queries
+-   some database queries examples